Find schools that offer these popular programs

 School and Career Counselor

 In order to obtain required credentials, most of these counselors must earn a master's degree to secure employment helping students develop social skills or assisting older clients in their choices of educational programs or careers.
-The BLS reported an annual median wage of $53,660 in 2015 and predicted an average job growth rate of 8% during the 2014-2024 decade.
+The BLS reported an annual median wage of $55,410 in 2017 and predicted a faster-than-average job growth of 13% during the 2016-2026 decade.